milgra/qubatron/README.md

 - path traced octree-based visibility calculations
 - if path tracing is already there use it for lighting calculations
-- and later - if the gpu still has enough power - for reflections/transparency/everything ~~- distance-dependent octree detail level - tried it, doesn't really lower gpu load~~ ~~- procedural sub-detail voxel generation for close voxels - tried it, doesn't really look good~~
+- and later - if the gpu still has enough power - for reflections/transparency/everything
+- ~~distance-dependent octree detail level - tried it, doesn't really lower gpu load~~
+- ~~procedural sub-detail voxel generation for close voxels - tried it, doesn't really look good~~
 - instead of the above use super-detailed voxel clouds in case of nearby octrees

 The method :